-Getting back to the issue of this post, we must admit that the majority of terms is similar to those used in traditional banking:
+Getting back to the issue of this post, I must admit that the majority of terms are similar to those used in traditional banking:

 - A crypto bank is a platform that conducts traditional banking operations (loaning, money preservation, transfers, exchanges, etc.) with cryptocurrencies.

 - A digital bank is a software or application that lets users commend their bank accounts via devices connected to the Internet.
 As a rule, this term implies operations with fiducial money.

 - Decentralized Finance (DeFi) – it is a sphere of decentralized services related to defi development (including platforms, stocks, and crypto banks) that conduct loaning and depositing on a blockchain basis.

 - Custodial (depositary) – it is a feature of a financial structure that describes the ability of a structure to preserve and conduct operations with the client’s financial assets.